liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 ## Request re-indexing of a document library or list
 <a name="__ref341258429"> </a>

-1. On your site, go to the list or library where you have added the new property, and select the title.
+1. On your site, go to the list or library where you added the new property, and select the title.
 The **Library** or **List** tabs appear.

 2. On the ribbon, select the **Library** tab or the **List** tab.